Ovitch87/Perceptron/README.md

 ## Running the Code

-To run the code, download the Perceptron folder to a directory of your choice.
-Execute any of the `iris_0_setosa.py`, `iris_1_versicolor.py`, or `iris_2_virginica.py` files using the terminal or your favorite editor.
+To run the code, download the zip file and extract it to a directory of your choice.
+Execute any of the `iris_0_setosa.py`, `iris_1_versicolor.py`, or `iris_2_virginica.py` files using the terminal or an editor with code execution capabilitys such as vscode..

-Running the code will train the perceptron algorithm, and a 3D plot will be displayed of the datapoints and the found separation plane.
+Running the code will train the perceptron algorithm on the iris dataset.
+The accuracy of the found model will be printed to console and a 3D plot will be displayed of the datapoints and the found separation plane.
 A second plot will display the classification errors per iteration during training.

 *In the case of `iris_1_versicolor.py`, you might want to run the code more than once to find the best separation plane.